kanimuni/crawlerservice/README.md

 # crawler-service
 This repo contains all the workings of the crawler service for the product tandem.
-When the crawlconductor.js file is run it kicks off 5 crawlers and inserts its findings into the mongodatabase for other services to use.
+The crawlconductor.js file is what sets things in motion.
+When run it does the following ...
+1. drop all articles previously stored in the collection "news" (mongodb).
+2. read the article currently in the database tandem (MySQL)
+3. kick off the crawelers and save the scapted articles into the "news" collection (mongodb).
+4. Check if there are any new articles in the just crawled and saved data that does not exist in our tandem database.
-The 5 news sites it crawls are npr, nytimes, washingtonpost, bbc and telegraph
+5. If yes present only those new articles in the collection "newnews" (mongodb) The 5 news sites it crawls are npr, nytimes, washingtonpost, bbc and telegraph

 ![System Diagram](https://github.com/kanimuni/crawlerservice/blob/master/pics/diagram1.jpg "High Level Diagram")